Agent + builder stack comparison

 Limitations

-• Limited multi-file reasoning
+• Limited terminal-agent depth

 Visit GitHub Copilot